Tuesday, 14 July 2015

-English lamb - tender, moist, tasty - is back in the shops.
-Though lamb is high in protein and health-giving minerals it is also the highest in fat of all meats.
+English lamb - tender, moist, tasty - is high in protein and health-giving minerals but also the highest in fat of all meats.
 When cooked properly, however, fat levels can be reduced without sacrificing flavour.
 It is a welcome change from pork ribs or poultry.

 Lamb ribs can be bought pre-cut and sometimes pre-seasoned with minty spices.
 You can buy a breast of lamb, divide it into ribs and make your own seasoning.
-They are not exactly frugal but are great as a treat.
+They are not exactly frugal but make a wonderful treat.

 The ribs are best eaten warm but go extremely well with Carnival Potato Salad or Sweet Potato Fries and Home Made Sun-Blush tomatoes.